What We Do: History and Ministry Model

 Our Pedagogical Model

-Although theological content is very important, at HopeRussia, we want to provide our students with much more than academic rigor.
-We are deeply committed to being relational with our students and graduates.
+Although theological content is important, we want to provide students with much more than academic rigor.
 The glue in the HopeRussia Church Planting Network is the long-term mentoring we provide, helping our students and graduates grow as disciples of Jesus and shepherds of his flock.
 We invest a great deal of time and effort helping them develop both theologically/cognitively, and spiritually/relationally.
-Most of this mentoring is provided by HopeRussia Founder and President, Blake Purcell, who speaks fluent Russian.
-And we provide all of this at no charge—for free—to churches and their leaders who, frankly, could never afford to pay for it; thanks to the generosity of people like you!
+Much of this mentoring is provided by HopeRussia Founder and President, Blake Purcell, who speaks fluent Russian.
+Each student is also required to participate in an accountability group for at least one academic year during their masters program.

 HopeRussia Theological Seminary and Church Planting Network